boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 ```
 if havent installed python 3 : [Install-python-3-7-on-ubuntu-18-04](https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/).

-2. Next edit `./bashrc` using nano editor.
+2. Next edit `./bashrc`.

 ```
 sudo nano ~/.bashrc
 ```

-3. Set alias for `python` and point the version you may want to set as default in this case `python3.7`.
+3. Set alias for `python` and point the version you may want in this case `python3.7`.

 ```
 alias python='/usr/bin/python3.7'